 A.B., Harvard and Radcliffe Colleges; M.A., M.Phil., Ph.D., Yale University

-Associate Professor of English
+Alison HickeyAssociate Professor of English

-My main field of research is Romanticism; my teaching interests center on English Romantic-period poetry and extend forwards in time to contemporary English, American, and Irish poetry and back as far as Shakespeare, Donne, Herbert, Marvell, and other 17th-century writers.
+My main field of research is Romanticism; my teaching interests center on English Romantic poetry and extend forward in time to contemporary English, American, and Irish poetry and back as far as Shakespeare, Donne, Herbert, Marvell, and other 17th-century writers.
 From time to time, I make a foray into Comparative Literature, my undergraduate major.